evamh/Card-Match-Game/README.md

 ## Code

-This game is built in openFrameworks and uses the ofApp() class and a newly built Card class to run the main logic of the game.
+This game is built in openFrameworks and uses the ofApp() class and a newly built Card class.

 ### Card

-The **Card** class was built to store all of the information relating to a specific card.
+The **Card** class stores all of the information relating to a specific card.
 The variables of a Card include the position, width, height, the fruit and whether the card is active.
 There are also two ofImage variables, fruitImage and backgroundImage, to designate the front and back of the card.

 The methods in **Card** include getters, **draw()** which draws the card to the screen, **flip()** which switches between the front and the back of the card, **checkIfClicked(int mouseX, int mouseY)** to check if the user clicked on the card and **checkIfMatch(Card* otherCard)** to see if a card was matched to another.
 The game considers a match to be where two cards have the same fruit image and a different position on the screen (otherwise, the same card could be considered a match with itself!).

 ### ofApp

 The main logic of the game is in ofApp.
-The code here sets up the variables for the game, including the various text fonts, the font colours and background colour, boolean values that are used to decide at which stage the game is at, and helper functions.
+The code here sets up the variables for the game, including the various text fonts, the font colours and background colour, timers, the screen status, and helper functions.
 All of the text is drawn to the screen using ofTrueTypeFont objects.

-At the start of the game, the function **setupGame()** is called which sets up a game instance.
-This function resets any variables (like the cards array, the number of tries, the start time) and initialises new instances of Card based on a random fruit and location.
-Each card is pushed into a cards vector array to keep track of all of them.
-The number of cards instantiated depends on the difficulty level that the user chose.
+At the start of the game, the function **setupGame()** is called which creates a game instance.
+This function resets any variables (like the cards array, the number of tries, the start and elapsed time) and initialises new instances of Card based on a random fruit and location.
+Each card is pushed into a cards vector array to keep track of them.
+The number of cards, as well as the timer, is instantiated depends on the difficulty level that the user chose.

 The game is composed of three screens:
 1. **Start** - provides the instructions for the game and allows the user to choose the difficulty level
 2. **Game** - the main game screen where the user can play the game
-3. **Game Over** - the screen shown once the user has matched all the cards.
+3. **Game Over** - the screen shown once the user has matched all the cards/ran out of time.
 By pressing the space bar the user can go back to the Start screen and play again.

 A variable 'screen' keeps track of which screen is currently being drawn.

 ### Start
 This is the first screen the user sees, and it provides instructions on how to begin the game.
 The user has to choose a difficulty level using the keyboard ('e' for easy, 'm' for medium and 'h' for hard).
-The difficulty level sets the total number of cards that the user has to match together:
+The difficulty level sets the total number of cards that the user has to match together as well as the timer:
-- 5 sets for difficulty = easy
+- Easy = 5 sets to match in 30s
-- 10 sets for difficulty = medium
+- Medium = 10 sets to match in 60s
-- 20 sets for difficulty = hard
+- Hard = 20 sets to match in 1:30

 If the user presses a character other than 'e', 'm' or 'h', text appears on the screen to warn that the character can't be recognised and to try again.